It refers to all parts of the central nervous system in the skull.

-The limbic system is another important part of the brain.
+The limbic system is another essential part of the brain.

-- Be responsible for emotions, feelings such as love, hate, sadness, happiness, fear; and basic instincts such as suspense, thirst and sexual desire.
+- Be responsible for emotions, such as love, hate, sadness, happiness, fear, and basic instincts, such as suspense, thirst, and sexual desire.

 It is located below the brain in the occipital area.

-The gray matter is on the outside and the white matter on the inside and has the shape of a tree.
+The gray matter is on the outside and the white case on the inside and has the shape of a tree.